 We ask our friends to bring a toy donation to our annual Santa party and take part in our church’s Angel Tree.

-We went to Target’s Dollar Spot and travel section to get some essential items that a homeless person could use.
+We went to Target’s Dollar Spot and travel section to get some essential items for our kindness bags that a homeless person could use.
 Sure, we could easily roll the window down and hand them some money, and occasionally I do but these kindness bags provide something practical.
 It also provides an element of compassion that many on the street don’t get.
 I want my girls to see all people as human, worthy of empathy.

 We use gallon zip lock bags and fill them with small items that a homeless person might need.
 We include wet wipes, toothbrush, small bottle of water, granola bar, socks, mittens (even in San Diego it gets chilly at night), Kleenex, chapstick, sunscreen and some bandaids.